Identities of De-colonisation - Australia and the Asian Identity

 As with all identities, Asian identities have been fluid with different social identities being valued and defined depending upon geo-political rivalries, social issues of the time and relative social statuses of various possible identities that encourage identification or alienation.

 In China, changing identities have been part of the massive transformations the country has experienced over the last millennia.
-For almost 500 years, it was ruled by the minority Qing Dynasty which imposed its culture on the Han majority.
+For almost 500 years, it was ruled by the minority Qing Dynasty which imposed its minority culture on the Han majority.
 The Dynasty was so prescriptive that the Han men were forced to wear their hair in the favoured Manchurian style of shaved at the front and pony tail at the back lest they be executed.

 The Qing Dynasty was weakened as colonial powers from Europe and Japan carved up China and Manchuria for themselves.
 Finally, a people’s revolt led by Sun Yat-sen succeeded in realising a Chinese republic.
 Towards the end of his life, Sun proposed that the west was hegemonic (operated via the exercise of power) while the east was Confucian (a philosophy encompassing a number of values relating to respect for the family and education).
 He also proposed that colonialism could be resisted with the Confucian Asianism that united Asian countries.
 Sun’s proposal proved to be ironic when fellow Confucian nation Japan started extending their Asian conquests from Manchuria into China, which escalated into a full blown war that culminated with the Communist Revolution in 1949.